Skip to content

 • If the configured runtime sink shape has no flushable state, the method may simply return 0.

-• If callers need bounded manual draining rather than generic flush behavior, drain(...) is the better API.
+• If callers need bounded manual draining rather than generic flush behavior, drain_progress(...) is usually the better API.

 Notes